CPA Ethics Exam: Complete Guide [2025]

 6. How long is the AICPA Ethics Exam?

-I know that by the end of your journey to becoming a CPA, you’re tired of sitting through long exams.
-The AICPA ethics exam is 11 hours long, but you don’t have to use all of that time if you don’t need it.
-Furthermore, if you follow my advice on how to prep for the exam, I promise that the ethics exam will take less time to pass than the CPA Exam.
+The AICPA gives you 11 hours to take the ethics exam, but you don’t have to use all of that time if you don’t need it.
+Furthermore, if you follow my advice on how to prep for the exam, I promise that the ethics exam will take far less time to pass than the CPA Exam.

 7. Is the AICPA Ethics Exam timed?